monsoonmaelstrom/book2/book2.md

 “Very nice,” I say, but I’m annoyed.
 It *was* nice.
 I should’ve thought of it.

-“Um, let’s not break the ship,” Henry comments, looking between me and Alex.
+“Um, let’s not break the ship,” Henry comments, warily looking between me and Alex.

 “Fine, I promise not to cause a shipwreck if Alex does the same,” I tell him.